 You can get a car loan with no money down if a lender approves you.
 However, it is in your best interest to improve your credit scores before you seek auto financing.

 If your annual percentage rate (APR) is too high on the car you buy, you risk becoming “underwater” on your car loan quickly.
 Being underwater on a loan means you owe more on your car than it’s worth.
-This can make it hard to sell without losing money.
+This can make it difficult to sell without losing money.
 Moreover, if you total the car in an accident, your insurance check might not cover the car’s value if you’re underwater.

 That’s why it’s so important to take an in-depth look at your finances before financing a car, which brings us to step three.